Jieyab89/OSINT-Cheat-sheet/contribution.md

 ## Format

+- Navigate to wiki\Contributor Wiki
 - Create the filename example "OSINT for investigation of war and geopolitics"
 - Create the content with title header 1 example "# investigation of war and geopolitics"
 - Add Reference
+- Add your name or contact person (Optional)
 - File extension .md